Trashcanted/CharacterApp/README.md

 ## Mac or Linux

-Run the character app with `python3 character_app.py` on in the terminal
+Run the character app with `python3 character_app.py` in the terminal

 ## Windows